 10. Help them develop good self-esteem

 I think one of the key ways to develop good self-esteem is by not going to school.
-Not going to school in itself abolishes: labeling, bulling, peer pressure, stigma, discrimination…In our homeschooling lives I don’t know any parent that has decided to stay in a group, sport, or any situation that has turned negative to the point where it could turn into any of the above.
+Not going to school in itself abolishes: labeling, bulling, peer pressure, stigma, discrimination, even feeling inadequate or not smart…In our homeschooling lives I don’t know any parent that has decided to stay in a group, sport, or any situation that has turned negative to the point where it could turn into any of the above.
 The action is taken instantly -There is no process, no talks with the principal, no special meetings with the parents.
 There is usually zero tolerance for shaming, bulling, or any aggressive behavior.